Vincent N. Layton Owner/Manager

 A celebration of Jim's life will be held December 29 with visitation at Layton's Funeral Home (Forked River) followed by a mass at St. Mary's in Barnegat.
 In lieu of flowers, donations can be made in honor of Jim's memory to Tunnels to Towers (www.t2t.org), which secures housing for homeless veterans

-in memory of James Petrozzino, please visit our floral store.
+To send flowers to the family or plant a tree in memory of James Petrozzino, please visit our floral store.